JaMo42/fmt/README.md

     - it will only use the thousands separators from the current locale if it's set to `,` or `.`.

 - `{` and `}` for the `fill` and `group` fields do not need to be escaped

+- The field width takes display width into account (i.e. `가` is 2 width, `a` is 1 wide)

+- The precision field for strings specifies the number of Unicode codepoints.

 ### Embedded time formats